kwertyops/byte-of-python/src/nested_for_loops.md

 </div>

-## The order that the combination of variables are executed
+## The order of the combination of variables during execution
 In the code above, the outer loop runs through all possibilities for rows.
-The name of the variable `row` helps us keep track of this, but notice that the value of that variable is not used within the loop.
-So you must check that how the values of `x_center` and `y_center` are incremented matches the fact that each iteration of the outer loop outputs an entire row.
+The name of the variable `row` helps us keep track of this.
+The inner loop runs through all possibilities for columns, and the variable name `column` used in the inner loop reflects this.
+Since rows are incremented in the outside loop, an entire row is completed by looping through every possible column option for that row before moving on to the next row.
 Tracing through the loop shows that the range values of the pair `row` and `column` occur in the following order:
 ```
  row: 0, column: 0
  row: 1, column: 0